Brambles-cat/ArchiveToCytube/README.md

 Written in js because:
 1. Cloudflare on the site blocks connection attempts from the needed web sockets that I'd originally written in python
 2. This project uses [Puppeteer](https://github.com/puppeteer/puppeteer) and a still functional [plugin](https://github.com/berstend/puppeteer-extra) that enables automation without being stopped by Cloudflare
-3. The python [alternative](https://github.com/MeiK2333/pyppeteer_stealth) is pretty outdated and was transplanted by the Puppeteer plugin anyways
+3. The python [alternative](https://github.com/MeiK2333/pyppeteer_stealth) is pretty outdated and was transplanted by the Puppeteer plugin anyway

 Using this requires [Node.js](https://nodejs.org/en) and a list of dependencies is listed in [package.json](https://github.com/Brambles-cat/ArchiveToCytube/blob/main/package.json)